Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 1.1
+### Version 1.1.18
+- Fix boss health bar visibility for in and outside the area
+- Fix bug where boss would not die

 ### Version 1.1.17
 - Made Skill Tree Damage Additions apply to weapon projectiles (not just applying to the sword as it was before)